Date: Tuesday May 7th, 2019

 Medical / Safety and Runner Tracking:

 As always, our direction to our volunteers with medical training who are acting as good samaritans is that they can go ahead and help with anything that is very minor (bumps and bruise kind of stuff) while anything that they are not comfortable addressing and certainly anything major will be called in by our HAM / Amateur Radio Operators.
-New this year, we are excited to have a Lake County stand-by ambulance service on-site all day Saturday at the race finish / Caribou Highlands along with Lutsen Fire & EMS’s proactive involvement as they will have a group or two on stand-by at the race finish area ready to deploy to the trail in the event of an emergency.
+Again this year we are excited to have a Lake County stand-by ambulance service on-site all day Saturday at the race finish / Caribou Highlands.

 Our fantastic Ham Radio volunteers may need a little help during the busy times writing down runners numbers – if your aid station is well staffed (which they both look to be!) and you have a free person, please feel free to offer (or they may ask) – if they don’t need you that is fine too.
 It is very important that since this race is on the edge of some remote country that we account for the whereabouts of runners at all times.
 This will entail sitting at a table and writing down the bib numbers of runners as they come through.
 If a runner DNFs make sure their number is reported to the HAMS so they can call it in – aid station captains and HAM Radio folks please coordinate this via a quick briefing in the morning!